New building to be dedicated Friday, Aug. 30

 She also gained experience as head coach for a USA Athletes International squad that toured Australia in 2004 and won a gold medal with a 7-0 mark at the Australian Youth Games.

-Macy was invited to speak at the NIKE Championship Basketball Clinics in Orlando, Fla., and Las Vegas, Nev., this past season.
-The Las Vegas clinic is widely regarded as the largest women's basketball clinic in the world.
-She was also a featured speaker at the 2008 South Carolina Basketball Coaches Association clinic in North Charleston, the 2009 Triad Coaches Clinic in Winston-Salem, N.C., and the NIKE Coaching Clinics in Myrtle Beach, S.C., Cleveland, Ohio and Wisconsin Dells, Wisc.
+Macy was the lone women's basketball head coach invited to speak at the NIKE Championship Basketball Clinic in Las Vegas, Nev., in May 2015.
+The Las Vegas clinic is widely regarded as the largest college basketball clinic in the world.
+She spoke at the same clinics in Orlando, Fla., and Las Vegas in 2011, while being chosen as a featured speaker at the 2008 South Carolina Basketball Coaches Association clinic in North Charleston, the 2009 Triad Coaches Clinic in Winston-Salem, N.C., and the NIKE Coaching Clinics in Myrtle Beach, S.C., Cleveland, Ohio and Wisconsin Dells, Wis.
 Additionally, Macy is the director of the annual East Carolina women's basketball camps.

 Macy received a B.S. degree in sport and exercise studies (cum laude) from Greensboro College in 2000, where she was a four-year letterwinner for the women's basketball team.
 She ended her career 11th on the Pride's career scoring list and in the top 10 for assists.
 In 2002, she earned a master's degree in human performance and recreation from the University of Southern Mississippi.